The Rural Healthcare Transformation Program

 • Federal Rural Healthcare Transformation Program (Public Law 119-21-7/4/2025) dovetails perfectly with our Syncoro Health mission.
 Our team can assist States with the development of this program from application process to a successful and sustainable year over year appropriation through fiscal year 2030.

-• States have an annual opportunity for significant cost savings by eliminating avoidable Medicaid hospitalizations, and an increase in revenue generation through the implementation and strategic placement of outreach clinic networks.
+• States have a massive opportunity for significant cost savings by eliminating avoidable Medicaid hospitalizations, increasing in revenue generation, stabilizing the healthcare workforce, and integrating technology through the implementation and strategic placement of outreach clinic networks.

 • Rusty Holman, MD will be joining Syncoro Health as Chief Executive Officer.
 Dr. Holman is the former Chief Medical Officer for LifePoint Health, a Nashville-based health system with 90 hospitals in 30 states representing rural and non-urban communities.
 He brings a proven track record in private-public partnerships, quality, safety and operational excellence at scale.